Bass-Serre theory for groupoids: Preliminaries

-A covariant functor $F\colon\caC\to\caD$ is an {\it equivalence} if there exists a covariant functor $G\colon\caD\to\caC$ such that $GF$ and $FG$ are isomorphic to the identity functors $1_\caC$ and $1_\caD$, respectively.
+A functor $F\colon\caC\to\caD$ is an {\it equivalence} if there exists a functor $G\colon\caD\to\caC$ such that $GF$ and $FG$ are naturally isomorphic to the identity functors $1_\caC$ and $1_\caD$, respectively.
 If such an equivalence exists, we say that the categories $\caC$ and $\caD$ are {\it equivalent}.

-\begin{rem} The identity functor $1_\caC\colon\caC\to\caC$ is defined to be the identity map on objects and arrows.\\ An important class of functors are {\it forgetful functors}.
-We obtain forgetful functors from a groupoid to a category to a graph, $\caG\to\caC\to\Gamma_\caC$, by thinking of a groupoid as a category and a category as a graph. \end{rem}
+\begin{defi} A category whose objects form a set and in which every morphism is an isomorphism is called a {\it groupoid}. \end{defi}